The German bomb has haunted me since I listened to a lecture series at

 Germany, I tried to conduct this talk in such a way as to preclude putting

 my life in immediate danger.
-This talk probably started with my question
+This talk probably started with my question as

-his slightly frightened reaction.
+slightly frightened reaction.
 He replied, as far as I can remember, with a

 counter-question: 'Do you really think that uranium fission could be

 utilized for the construction of weapons?'
-I may have replied: 'I know this is in principle possible, but it would require a terrific technical
+I may have replied: 'I know this

-atomic weapons."
+weapons."

-Von Weizsäcker's later statement is not supported by Heisenberg's narrative, "The true goal of the visit by Heisenberg with Bohr was . . . to discuss with Bohr whether physicists all over the world might not be able to join together so that the bomb not be built."
+Von Weizsäcker's later statement is not supported by Heisenberg's narrative, "The true goal of the visit by Heisenberg with Bohr was . . . to discuss with Bohr whether physicists all over the world might not be able to join together so that the bomb would not be built."

-Therefore Rose's comment is relevant to von Weizsäcker but not to Heisenberg, "If Heisenberg went to Copenhagen with the notion of proposing a mutual non-aggression pact between physicists, there is no evidence that he or any other wartime visitors to Bohr ever made such a proposal (sic!)."
+Therefore, Rose's comment is relevant to von Weizsäcker but not to Heisenberg: "If Heisenberg went to Copenhagen with the notion of proposing a mutual non-aggression pact between physicists, there is no evidence that he or any other wartime visitors to Bohr ever made such a proposal (sic!)."

 Rose's conclusions, "Although memories fade and Heisenberg and von Weizsäcker surely talked themselves into believing that what they said after the war about Copenhagen was really true, just about everything either one of them ever said on the subject - right down to von Weizsäcker's latest comments upon release of the draft Bohr letters - has been flatly untrue."

-Von Weizsäcker's later statement is not supported by Heisenberg's narrative, "The true goal of the visit by Heisenberg with Bohr was . . . to discuss with Bohr whether physicists all over the world might not be able to join together so that the bomb not be built."
+Von Weizsäcker's later statement is not supported by Heisenberg's narrative, "The true goal of the visit by Heisenberg with Bohr was . . . to discuss with Bohr whether physicists all over the world might not be able to join together so that the bomb would not be built."

-Therefore Rose's comment is relevant to von Weizsäcker but not to Heisenberg, "If Heisenberg went to Copenhagen with the notion of proposing a mutual non-aggression pact between physicists, there is no evidence that he or any other wartime visitors to Bohr ever made such a proposal (sic!)."
+Therefore, Rose's comment is relevant to von Weizsäcker but not to Heisenberg: "If Heisenberg went to Copenhagen with the notion of proposing a mutual non-aggression pact between physicists, there is no evidence that he or any other wartime visitors to Bohr ever made such a proposal (sic!)."

 Rose's conclusions, "Although memories fade and Heisenberg and von Weizsäcker surely talked themselves into believing that what they said after the war about Copenhagen was really true, just about everything either one of them ever said on the subject - right down to von Weizsäcker's latest comments upon release of the draft Bohr letters - has been flatly untrue."

-I must admit that only recently, I became aware of the existence of those drafts Bohr wrote in 1960.
-They are discussed in a paper published in 2002 by William Sweet, No More Uncertainty.
-This is why I took up the subject of the German atomic bomb again in scrutinizing the original citations of the protagonists conveniently embedded as such in Sweet's paper.
+I must admit that I only recently became aware of the drafts Bohr wrote in 1960.
+They are discussed in a 2002 paper by William Sweet, "No More Uncertainty."
+This is why I revisited the subject of the German atomic bomb while scrutinizing the original citations of the protagonists, conveniently embedded in Sweet's paper.

 "However, what I am thinking of in particular is the conversation we had in my office at the Institute, during which, because of the subject you raised, I carefully fixed in my mind every word that was uttered.
-It had to make a very strong impression on me that at the very outset, you stated that you felt certain that the war if it lasted sufficiently long, would be decided with atomic weapons.
+It had to make a very strong impression on me that at the very outset, you stated that you felt certain that the war, if it lasted sufficiently long, would be decided with atomic weapons.
 I had, at that time, no knowledge at all of the preparations that were underway in England and America.
 When I perhaps looked doubtful, you added that I had to understand that you had occupied yourself almost exclusively with this question in recent years and did not doubt that it could be done.
 It is, therefore, quite incomprehensible to me that you should think that you hinted to me that the German physicists would do all they could to prevent such an application of atomic science.
-During the conversation, which was only very brief, I was naturally very cautious.
+During the very brief conversation, I was naturally very cautious.
 Nevertheless, I thought a lot about its content, and my alarm was not lessened by hearing from the others at the Institute that Weizsäcker had stated how fortunate it would be for the position of science in Germany after the victory that you could help so significantly towards this end."

 Are the differences between Heisenberg's and Bohr's presentation of the actual

-meeting so great to forward a dramatically new "Copenhagen interpretation*? "
+meeting so great to forward a dramatically new "Copenhagen interpretation*?

 *My physics colleagues may forgive me